christopherbolduc/leetcode-sql-50/README.md

 Some problems have more than one reasonable solution.
 When that was the case, I included:

 - **Alternative versions** using different techniques (e.g., `NOT EXISTS`, `JOIN`, window functions).
-- **Real-world adjustments** for situations where LeetCode’s “accepted” answer technically passes test cases, but misses common-sense expectations — like mishandling names or dropping valid email formats.
+- **Real-world adjustments** for situations where LeetCode’s "accepted" answer technically passes test cases, but misses common-sense expectations — like mishandling names or dropping valid email formats.

 For example, in this case, LeetCode's version misses this patient with type 1 diabetes: